 Schedule of Events

-Complimentary meals are provided at each talk with RSVP.
+Complimentary meals or desserts are provided at each talk with RSVP.

 Questions or trouble with the RSVP?
 Contact: firstname.lastname@example.org, 503.246.8831.

 Congregation Neveh Shalom